-Kurt Vonnegut on the Shapes of Stories and Good News vs. Bad News
+Kurt Vonnegut on the Shapes of Stories and Why Uncertainty Is the Great Creative Gift of Life

 “The truth is, we know so little about life, we don’t really know what the good news is and what the bad news is.”

 This season has been ripe with Kurt Vonnegut releases, from the highly anticipated collection of his letters to his first and last works introduced by his daughter, shedding new light on the beloved author both as a complex character and a masterful storyteller.
 All the recent excitement reminded me of an old favorite, in which Vonnegut maps out the shapes of stories, with equal parts irreverence and perceptive insight, along the “G-I axis” of Good Fortune and Ill Fortune and the “B-E axis” of Beginning and Entropy.
 The below footage is an excerpt from a longer talk, the transcript of which was published in its entirety in Vonnegut’s almost-memoir A Man Without a Country (public library) under a section titled “Here is a lesson in creative writing,” featuring Vonnegut’s hand-drawn diagrams.